inplayer-org/docs/docs/jssdk.md

 ## How to Create Payments

-If you need to make a payment, first, you will need to find and fetch the prefered payment method from the account input.
+If you need to make a payment, first, you will need to find and fetch the preferred payment method from the account input.
 In order to do so, you need to call **'getPaymentMethods'** with the **merchant_uuid identifier** for the merchant account.

 ```javascript
 InPlayer.Payment.getPaymentMethods(MERCHANT_UUID).then(data => console.log(data));